FrodoAlaska/Win32Checker/README.md

 +++++ Win32Checker ++++++
 ```

-We can also exclude a certain directory from the search:
+We can also exclude certain directories from the search:

 ```
-win32checker --exclude "path/to/Win32App/include" --recursive "path/to/Win32App"
+win32checker --exclude "path/to/Win32App/include" "path/to/Win32App/thirdparty" --recursive "path/to/Win32App"
 ```

 Here, Win32Checker will ignore the directory "include" in "Win32App".